Operation Kraai: Aftermath

-This attack was well publicised internationally with many newspapers, including those in the United States, condemning Dutch attacks in their editorials.
-The United States threatened to suspend Marshall Plan aid to the Dutch.
-This included funds vital for Dutch post-World War II rebuilding that had so far totalled $US 1 billion.
+This attack was well publicized internationally with many newspapers, including those in the United States, condemning Dutch attacks in their editorials.
+The United States threatened to suspend the Marshall Plan aid to the Dutch.
+This included funds vital for Dutch post-World War II rebuilding that had so far totaled $US 1 billion.
 The Netherlands government had spent an amount equivalent to almost half of this funding their campaigns in Indonesia.
 The perception that American aid was being used to fund "a senile and ineffectual imperialism" encouraged many key voices in the United States – including those amongst the US Republican Party – and from within American churches and NGOs to speak out in support of Indonesian independence.

 On 24 December, the UN Security Council called for the end of hostilities.
 In January 1949, it passed a resolution demanding the reinstatement of the republican government.
 The Dutch had achieved most of their objectives and announced a ceasefire in Java on 31 December and on 5 January in Sumatra.
 The guerrilla war nonetheless continued.
 Hostilities eventually ended on 7 May with the signing of the Roem–Van Roijen Agreement.